Best Lab-Tested Cookware for Induction Cooktops

 Dutch Ovens

-Most of the Dutch ovens in our tests are made of enameled cast iron, with the exception of a top-rated pan that’s made of enameled carbon steel.
-But both materials are induction-compatible.
+Most of the Dutch ovens in our tests are made of enameled cast iron, but some may be made with enameled carbon steel or aluminum that’s induction-compatible.

 Stainless Steel Cookware Sets

 Stainless steel is an alloy that comes in different grades.
-Most food-grade stainless steel pans are induction-compatible, but make sure you check the label on the box or the description on the website before investing in a set.
+Most food-grade stainless steel pans are induction-compatible, but make sure you check the box label or the website description before investing in a set.
+All of the stainless sets currently in our ratings are induction-compatible.

 Stainless Steel Frying Pans